gytis-ivaskevicius/linux-gpu-debug-helper/arch/browsers/firefox_privacy.md

 ```
 ### Disable/enforce \'Trusted Recursive Resolver\' {#disableenforce_trusted_recursive_resolver}

-Firefox 60 introduced a feature called [Trusted Recursive
+Firefox 60 introduced a feature called [Trusted Recursive Resolver](mozillawiki:Trusted_Recursive_Resolver "wikilink")
-Resolver](mozillawiki:Trusted_Recursive_Resolver "Trusted Recursive Resolver"){.wikilink} (TRR).
-It circumvents DNS
+(TRR).
+It circumvents DNS servers configured in your system, instead sending all DNS requests over HTTPS to Cloudflare
-servers configured in your system, instead sending all DNS requests over HTTPS to Cloudflare servers.
-While this is
+servers.
+While this is significantly more secure (as \"classic\" DNS requests are sent in plain text over the network,
-significantly more secure (as \"classic\" DNS requests are sent in plain text over the network, and everyone along the
+and everyone along the way can snoop on these), this also makes all your DNS requests readable by Cloudflare, providing
-way can snoop on these), this also makes all your DNS requests readable by Cloudflare, providing TRR servers.
+TRR servers.

 -   If you trust DNS servers you have configured yourself more than Cloudflare\'s, you can disable TRR in
-  `{{ic|about:config}}`{=mediawiki} by setting `{{ic|network.trr.mode}}`{=mediawiki} (integer, create it if it does not
+    `{{ic|about:config}}`{=mediawiki} by setting `{{ic|network.trr.mode}}`{=mediawiki} (integer, create it if it does
-  exist) to `{{ic|5}}`{=mediawiki}.
-(A value of 0 means disabled by default, and might be overridden by future updates -
+    not exist) to `{{ic|5}}`{=mediawiki}.
+(A value of 0 means disabled by default, and might be overridden by future
-  a value of 5 is disabled by choice and will not be overridden.)
+    updates - a value of 5 is disabled by choice and will not be overridden.)
-- If you trust Cloudflare DNS servers and would prefer extra privacy (thanks to encrypted DNS requests), you can enforce
+-   If you trust Cloudflare DNS servers and would prefer extra privacy (thanks to encrypted DNS requests), you can
-  TRR by setting `{{ic|network.trr.mode}}`{=mediawiki} to `{{ic|3}}`{=mediawiki} (which completely disables classic DNS
+    enforce TRR by setting `{{ic|network.trr.mode}}`{=mediawiki} to `{{ic|3}}`{=mediawiki} (which completely disables
-  requests) or `{{ic|2}}`{=mediawiki} (uses TRR by default, falls back to classic DNS requests if that fails).
-Keep in
+    classic DNS requests) or `{{ic|2}}`{=mediawiki} (uses TRR by default, falls back to classic DNS requests if that
-  mind that if you are using any intranet websites or trying to access computers in your local networks by their
+    fails).
+Keep in mind that if you are using any intranet websites or trying to access computers in your local
-  hostnames, enabling TRR may break name resolving in such cases.
+    networks by their hostnames, enabling TRR may break name resolving in such cases.
-- If you want to encrypt your DNS requests but not use Cloudflare servers, you can point to a new DNS over HTTPS server
+-   If you want to encrypt your DNS requests but not use Cloudflare servers, you can point to a new DNS over HTTPS
-  by setting `{{ic|network.trr.uri}}`{=mediawiki} to your resolver URL.
-A list of currently available resolvers can be
+    server by setting `{{ic|network.trr.uri}}`{=mediawiki} to your resolver URL.
+A list of currently available resolvers
-  found in the [curl wiki](https://github.com/curl/curl/wiki/DNS-over-HTTPS#publicly-available-servers), along with
+    can be found in the [curl wiki](https://github.com/curl/curl/wiki/DNS-over-HTTPS#publicly-available-servers), along
-  other configuration options for TRR.
+    with other configuration options for TRR.

 ### Encrypted Client Hello {#encrypted_client_hello}